 An adenoidectomy is surgery to remove your child's adenoids.
 Adenoids are located at the back of your child's nasal passage.
-They may need to be removed if they are enlarged or if they cause frequent infections.
+They may need to be removed if they are enlarged or if they cause infections often.

 Seek care immediately if:

-- You see bright red blood in your child's saliva or coming from his nose.
+- You see bright red blood in your child's saliva or coming from his or her nose.

 - Your child has signs of dehydration, such as dark yellow urine, little or no urine, or crying without tears.

-- Your child has a fever above 102 degrees, or your child has a low-grade fever for longer than 2 days.
+- Your child has a fever above 102°F (39°C) or a low-grade fever for longer than 2 days.

-- Your child has severe pain, even after he takes medicine.
+- Your child has severe pain, even after he or she takes medicine.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following: